IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   - Data model: a collection of conceptual tools for describing data, data relationships, data semantics, and consistency constraints.

 Chapter 1.4 Database Languages
-  - A database system provides a data-deﬁnition language to specify the database schema and a data-manipulation language to express database queries and updates.
+  - A database system provides a data-definition language to specify the database schema and a data-manipulation language to express database queries and updates.
 They are not really two separate languages but instead form parts of a single database language.

 Chapter 1.4.1 Data-Manipulation Language
   - A data-manipulation language (DML) is a language that enables users to access or manipulate data as organized by the appropriate data model.